The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Selection and modeling of MBH binaries in Horizon-AGN

 \section{Selection and modeling of MBH binaries in Horizon-AGN}

-A catalog of MBH mergers is generated using the post-processed simulation data.
-To find merging MBHs, we search through the data of all MBHs at each coarse time step ($\sim 0.6-0.7$ Myr) of the \hagn~simulation.
-Note that this time step is much shorter than the time step over which a full output is saved, which is $\sim 150$ Myr.
-Each MBH is assigned a unique ID number when seeded.
+We generated a catalog of MBH mergers using the post-processed simulation data.
+To find merging MBHs, we searched through the data of all MBHs at each coarse time step ($\sim 0.6-0.7$ Myr) of the \hagn~simulation.
+We note that this time step is much shorter than the time step over which a full output is saved, which is $\sim 150$ Myr.
+Each MBH was assigned a unique ID number when seeded.
 This ID is carried by the MBH through the simulation until it numerically merges with another MBH at a separation of $4 \Delta x$.
 The merged MBH inherits the ID of the primary black hole in the merger, while the secondary MBH ID is erased after the merger.
 By searching for disappearing MBH IDs, we can find the corresponding MBH mergers.
-Possible spurious numerical mergers are filtered out by selecting only MBH pairs within $\max(2R_{\rm eff},4\Delta x)$ from the galaxy centers, where $R_{\rm eff}$ is the effective radius of the galaxy measured as its projected 2-dimensional radius containing half of the galaxy stellar mass.
-This check is performed for the primary MBH at the outputs before the merger and for the merged MBH at the output after the merger: the reason is that the MBHs are likely to move relative to the galaxy center in the $150$ Myr between outputs.
+Possible spurious numerical mergers are filtered out by selecting only MBH pairs within $\max(2R_{\rm eff},4\Delta x)$ from the galaxy centers, where $R_{\rm eff}$ is the effective radius of the galaxy measured as its projected two-dimensional (2D) radius containing half of the galaxy stellar mass.
+This check was performed for the primary MBH at the outputs before the merger and for the merged MBH at the output after the merger.
+The reason is that the MBHs are likely to move relative to the galaxy center in the $150$ Myr between outputs.

 Although numerical mergers occur when the separation of two MBHs is about $4\,{\rm kpc}$ in $\hagn$, physical mergers actually take place later on when the separation is of the order of the black hole's gravitational radius.
 We define `delayed mergers' as the outcome of adding delays on top of the numerical mergers calculated in post-processing.
 We followed the methodology described in \cite{2020MNRAS.498.2219V}, which we briefly summarize here.